flexifyio/flexify-api-python/README.md

-# Python API Client for Flexify.IO Management
+# Python API Client for Flexify.IO Management Console

 With [Flexify.IO](https://flexify.io/), storing your data in a cloud does not imply dependency on a single provider anymore!